glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 Either way, feel free to send me feedback and I will take a look.

 ### Tone
 This is meant to be informal.
+I authored 3 university courses last year and one of the consistent items of feedback I received was how well the frankly dry material was conveyed.
 While that might come across as unprofessional and lacking academic polish, I find it makes the material more digestible and that is point of learning, right?

-## 1. Windows Remote Admin for Incident Responders
+## 1. Windows Remote Administration for Incident Responders
 Without a system administration background, many incident responders struggle with basic tasks like remotely starting and stopping processes on target machines.
 Inversely, Incident Responders with sysadmin experience are often faster and more effective.
 The more familiar you are with native Windows commands, the faster your can operate.

 While this course cannot hope to supplant the experience gained by years at your average help desk, I will try to highlight some of the more helpful techniques that get me from A to B.

 ### Topics

- - WMI
+ - Windows Management Instrumentation
- - MMC
+ - Microsoft Management Console
  - PsExec

 ### WMI